Discover Durham Castle | A Visitor's Introduction to Durham Castle

 Durham Castle, a Norman fortress, dates back to 1072.
 It is now part of Durham University, housing students in a historic setting.
 This UNESCO World Heritage site showcases a blend of medieval architecture and vibrant student life.

-Durham Castle visitor information
+Durham Castle Visitor Information

 History and Architecture